Azure/azure-powershell/src/Support/Support.Autorest/README.md

       verb: Update
       subject: CommunicationsNoSubscription
     remove: true
-  - from: swagger-document
-    where: $.definitions.CommunicationDetails
-    transform: $.required = ['properties']
-  - from: swagger-document
-    where: $.definitions.SupportTicketDetails
-    transform: $.required = ['properties']
-  - from: swagger-document
-    where: $.definitions.SupportTicketDetailsProperties.properties.enrollmentId
-    transform: >-
-      return {
-          "description": "Enrollment Id associated with the support ticket.", "type": "string",
-        }
-  # only needed for 2022 preview version, should be able to remove for GA
-  - from: swagger-document
-    where: $.definitions.SupportTicketDetailsProperties
-    transform: $.required = ['serviceId','title','description','problemClassificationId','severity','contactDetails', 'advancedDiagnosticConsent']

-  - from: swagger-document
-    where: $.paths["/providers/Microsoft.Support/supportTickets/{supportTicketName}/chatTranscripts"].get.operationId
-    transform: >-
-      return "ChatTranscriptsNoSubscription_List"
-  - from: swagger-document
-    where: $.paths["/providers/Microsoft.Support/supportTickets/{supportTicketName}/communications"].get.operationId
-    transform: >-
-      return "CommunicationsNoSubscription_List"
   - from: GetAzSupportTicket_List.cs
     where: $
     transform: $ = $.replace("!String.IsNullOrEmpty(_nextLink)" ,"!String.IsNullOrEmpty(_nextLink) && this._top <= 0");